imenco/TicTacToe-game/README.md

 # TicTacToe-game
 TicTacToe game where you can play versus the machine

+The game was developped on Jupyter Notebook and may contain an import specific for it

 The game consists on different classes representing each part of the game.

 - Cells: objects representing each cell of the board that have an ID, a status and a owner